Wilhelm Kube: Nazi Party

 Kube first became involved with Nazism in 1923 when he left the DNVP, believing it not militant enough, and instead joined the more radical German Völkisch Freedom Party (DVFP) which had splintered from the DNVP a year earlier.
 At the time, the DVFP had a close relationship with the National Socialist Freedom Movement (NSFP), the legal replacement of the Nazi Party that had been banned after the failed Beer Hall Putsch.
 In May and December 1924, Kube was elected to the Reichstag from the NSFP electoral list though he was not an official member, and served until May 1928.
 In February 1925, the NSFB was dissolved when the Nazi Party reformed after its ban expired in January and Adolf Hitler had been released from prison.
-Kube continued his affiliation with the DVFP, but infighting within the party led to his explusion in 1926.
+Kube continued his affiliation with the DVFP, but infighting within the party led to his expulsion in 1926.
 Members from northern and eastern Germany also left the DVFP with Kube to join the Nazi movement.